mujin/mujinwebstackclientcpp/README.rst

 2. Download and install `CMake <http://www.cmake.org/cmake/resources/software.html>`_ (>= v2.8.10)

-3. Run CMake on ``%MUJINCLIENTGIT%``, choose the correct Visual Studio version for the Generator.
+3. Run CMake on ``%MUJINWEBSTACKCLIENTGIT%``, choose the correct Visual Studio version for the Generator.

   The most important CMake options are: